 Answer: First, debating which camera is “better” is a waste of time.
 Both the F5 and F6 are top of the line, flagship, professional cameras employing everything in Nikon’s design/development pedigree at their time of release.

-The F5 project was led by Tetsuro Goto, with design by Giugiaro Studio.
+The F5 Project was led by Tetsuro Goto, with design by Giugiaro Studio.
 At the time of release (1996) it was the fastest auto focus camera in the world, and used new sealing techniques adopted through what Nikon learned in the Nikonos system.
-Sticking to the typical 8-year production cycle of professional F models, the F6 was released to everyone’s surprise in 2004 – along side the D2H digital camera.
-The F6 was designed and developed to fulfill the need for a faster, lighter 35mm film camera with ultimate reliability and low power consumption.
+Sticking to the typical 8-year production cycle of professional F models, the F6 was released in 2004 to fulfill the need for a faster, lighter 35mm professional film camera providing lower power consumption and ultimate reliability.

-Allow me to go on record praising the Nikon F5.
+Going on record here and now praising the Nikon F5.
 A classic piece of photographic history.
 To those as devoted to the F5 as I am to the F6, please visit nikonf5.net by Australian photographer Gareth Buckett.
 Or my favorite recent discover, a candid review by Jean Pascal Remon on “The Most Beautiful World.“

 CREATIVE LIGHTING SYSTEM: The F6 contains circuitry for Nikon’s Creative Lighting System.
 The F5 does not.
-If you want to go off-camera flash you’re going to be working with Pocket Wizards or some other third party solution.
-Although the F6 has the circuitry for CLS, you will need to purchase separately the SU-800 Commander Head or a contemporary CLS-capable flash to access CLS control.
+If you want to go off-camera flash you’ll be working with Pocket Wizards or some other third party solution.
+Although the F6 has the circuitry for CLS, you’ll need to purchase separately the SU-800 Commander Head – or – a contemporary CLS-capable flash to access CLS control.
 I’d call this a draw today because of the additional options for off-camera flash.

 As well as the physical size differential, the stock weight of each comes in at: